Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Fiber Co-60 irradiation setup

 \section{Fiber Co-60 irradiation setup}

-The schematics for the fiber irradiation test and data acquisition are plotted in Fig.~\ref{fig:fiber-daq}.
-Bare-fiber reels were prepared with fiber ends terminated using 2.5~mm ferrules for connection to laser light sources and power meters.
-Fiber lengths of up to 1~km were optimized for approximately 10~\% attenuation during initial irradiation hours.
-The sealed fiber samples were immersed in a water tank, with temperatures regulated by a metal plate connected to a external water bath.
-For temperatures below $0\;^\circ$C, the tank was chilled by an evaporator plate of a fridge compressor.
-Temperature monitoring was conducted using thermocouples affixed to the system.
+The schematics for the fiber irradiation test and data acquisition are shown in Fig.~\ref{fig:fiber-daq}.
+Bare fiber reels were prepared with fiber ends terminated using 2.5~mm ferrules for connection to laser light sources and power meters.
+Fiber lengths of up to 1~km were optimized for approximately 10~\% attenuation during initial hours of irradiation.
+The sealed fiber samples were immersed in a water tank, with temperatures regulated by a metal plate connected to an external water bath.
+For temperatures below $0\,^\circ$C, the tank was chilled by an evaporator plate of a fridge compressor.
+Temperature monitoring was conducted using thermocouples attached to the system.

 Once the fiber samples were positioned for testing, the optical powers transmitted were recorded every minute during irradiation and consistently during off-work hours when the Co-60 source was shielded.
 The data acquisition on samples typically lasted a few weeks without interruption.
-Systematic uncertainties in the optical power measurements included laser source variability (specified for $\pm0.15$~dB) and power meter accuracy ($\pm5$~\%).
-The overall error in optical power, verified using non-irradiated fibers, is estimated to be 8~\%.
+Systematic uncertainties in the optical power measurements included the laser source variability (specified for $\pm0.15$~dB) and the power meter accuracy ($\pm5$~\%).
+The overall error in the optical power, verified using non-irradiated fibers, is estimated to be 8~\%.